jdansev/Space-Deck-BabylonJS/README.md

 Go to http://localhost:8080

 ### Requirements
-* A fast GPU since BabylonJS uses WebGL
+* A fast GPU that can handle moderately heavy WebGL content
-* Some patience while loading the textures and assets which could take a few minutes
+* Patience while the textures and assets load, which might take a few minutes